0xJohannes/SHA1_RAW_SQL_INJECTION/README.md

 ?>
 ```
 * The first step is to inject one of suitable hashes.
-* The second move is bruteforcing the login value i.e, (admin, 4dm1n and so on)
+* The second move is bruteforcing the login value i.e. (admin, 4dm1n and so on)
 * The final step is buying me a coffee :D [![Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/Wo30ewVvi)